tonethar/IGME-430-Spring-2021/projects/project-1.md

         - "`400` is sent when the user calls `/add-joke` with out all of the required parameters"
         - "`404` is sent when the server can't find a resource at the requested endpoint"

+   **6) Other:**

+    - All of these information "calls"  (getting data, posting data, checking for updates, etc) must be done through Ajax and your web API
+    - It is okay to keep your API data in "memory only" for this project:
+      - this does mean that user added data will go away after each server reload, which is roughly 30 minutes on Heroku
+      - NB - we will be learning MongoDB for the next project
+    - Static files (such as HTML, CSS, Client JS, Images, Videos, etc) MUST be delivered from your Nodejs server (For example, NOT hosted on banjo, and delivered via a link)
+    - Direct calls to GET requests in the browser location box or via Postman must work correctly
+    - `POST` requests will be tested with yur `<form>` and via Postman
+    - `HEAD` requests will be tested via Postman

 <a id="development-requirements" />

 <hr>